-For instance, on sustainability front, some telecenters were subjected to the rigors of being economically viable – i.e. revenues earned through usage must meet or surpass cost of running the telecenters and some were treated as ‘public services’ like government run hospitals or schools, in which case the questions of monetary sustainability fall through.
-In such contrasting situations, analyzing successes and development impacts posed great challenges – and the need to have an innovative and comprehensive framework to accomplish that, was conspicuously felt.
+For instance, on the sustainability front, some telecenters were subjected to the rigours of being economically viable – i.e. revenues earned through usage must meet or surpass the cost of running the telecenters, and some were treated as ‘public services’ like government-run hospitals or schools, in which case the questions of monetary sustainability fall through.
+In such contrasting situations, analyzing successes and development impacts posed great challenges – and the need to have an innovative and comprehensive framework to accomplish that was conspicuously felt.

-Failures in meeting the development goals through telecenters also rests with the notion of addressing the issues of digital divide by just ‘having IT there’.
-Whereas the aspects of ‘access’, ‘awareness’, and ‘interface’, which underpins the concept of ‘getting IT used’ have demonstrated to be of critical importance in cases of successes in ICT for Development field in general and in telecenters in particular.
+Failures in meeting the development goals through telecenters also rest with the notion of addressing the issues of the digital divide by just ‘having IT there’.
+In contrast, the aspects of ‘access’, ‘awareness’, and ‘interface’, which underpins the concept of ‘getting IT used’, have demonstrated to be of critical importance in cases of successes in ICT for Development field in general and in telecenters in particular.

-On the whole, there was an undeniable void of a solid conceptual framework to analyze various experiences in telecenter projects and then building on it.
+On the whole, there was an undeniable void of a solid conceptual framework to analyze various experiences in telecenter projects and then build on it.